-In the present design, the IDC was implemented with 0.3 mm finger spacing and 4.5 mm finger length, yielding sufficient capacitance to introduce the required negative reactance.
+In the present design, the IDC was implemented with a finger spacing of 0.3 mm and a finger length of 4.5 mm, producing sufficient capacitance to introduce the required negative reactance.
 The use of IDC offers several advantages:

 Fine tunability: Small adjustments in finger length or spacing can significantly alter the capacitance value.

-Compactness: IDC structures can provide large capacitance in a small footprint, ideal for miniaturized designs.
+Compactness: IDC structures can provide large capacitance in a small footprint, making them ideal for miniaturized designs.

 High Q-factor: Due to their planar nature, IDCs exhibit lower parasitic inductance compared to discrete capacitors.